Compare Refinance Rates Today

-When you refinance commercial property, you replace an existing mortgage with a new loan to lower your monthly payments, change loan terms, tap your property’s equity to make improvements or add new commercial properties to a growing portfolio.
+When you refinance commercial property, you swap the existing mortgage for a new loan to lower the monthly payments, change the loan terms, tap the property’s equity to make improvements or add new commercial properties to your portfolio.

-Before you consider refinancing commercial real estate, though, it’s critical to understand the pros and cons of the process, as well as the various costs and lending requirements.
+But before refinancing commercial real estate, be sure you understand the pros and cons of the process, along with the various costs and lending requirements.

 In the real estate world, commercial property is a building or land that is used for business purposes.
 This includes office buildings, industrial properties or retail spaces.
 However, commercial property can also include multifamily housing like apartment buildings.